antdke/cadastral-take-home/README.md

 [Results Example](https://docs.google.com/document/d/1QXRE24EvqUBpr-CCHUs-qAr7RmzkkqlWNbtvdqHKJbw/edit?usp=sharing)

-🌟 **Tesseract is the recommended OCR provider to its superior accuracy.**
+🌟 **Tesseract is the recommended OCR provider due to its superior accuracy.**

 If processing speed is a higher priority than accuracy, and minor inaccuracies are acceptable, you might consider Google Cloud Vision.